 · Support with Flat Sharing

-The aim is to move young People in exempt accommodation in to more affordable private rented accommodation that will enable them to work full time and move away from homelessness.
+The aim is to move young people in exempt accommodation in to more affordable private rented accommodation that will enable them to work full time and move away from homelessness.

 Alongside our direct work with Young People we also offer training to professionals who work with young people on Housing Legislation, Homelessness Advocacy and Tenancy Sustainment We can provide consultancy for Supported Housing Providers & Local Authorities who wish to improve their move on rate.
 Delivered by experienced youth work and housing professionals